intel/virtual-storage-manager/INSTALL.md

 **Keywords:** Ceph, Virtual Storage Management

-Prepare
+Preparation
 ===================================
-Before you get ready to install VSM.
-You should read Prepare carefully to prepare your environment.
-Sections here are very helpful for you to understand the deploy concept.
+Before you get ready to install VSM, you should prepare your environment.
+The sections here are very helpful for you to understand the deployment concepts.

-**Note**For stable of Ceph System, and VSM cluster, you should prepare at least three nodes to install VSM cluster.
-Otherwise, create Ceph cluster may raise error by VSM.
+**Note**For a stable Ceph System, and VSM cluster, you should prepare at least three nodes to install VSM cluster.
+Otherwise, when VSM creates the Ceph cluster, VSM may raise an error.

 #Roles
-There are two roles on VSM cluster.
+There are two roles for the VSM cluster.
 ## Controller Node
 Controller node is used to run mysql, rabbitmq, web ui services for vsm cluster.
 ## Storage Node
 Storage node is used to run vsm-agent service which will manage the ceph and physical resources.

 #Network
-There are three kinds of network defined in VSM.
+There are three kinds of networka defined in VSM.
 ## Management Network
-Management Network is used to manage hole VSM cluster.
+Management Network is used to manage the whole VSM cluster.
 So, every node in VSM cluster should have this kind of network.
 ## Ceph Public Network
-Ceph Public Network is used by ceph system to manage ceph system, such as contact with monitors.
+Ceph Public Network is used by ceph to manage ceph client and server IO operations.
 ## Ceph Cluster Network
-Ceph Cluster Network is used by ceph to transfer data between OSDs.
+Ceph Cluster Network is used by ceph to transfer data between OSDs for replication and rebalancing.

 ##Recommendations
-Controller node at least should contains:
+Controller node should contain at least:

     - Management Network

-Storage Node should contains:
+Storage Node should contain:

     - Management Network
     - Ceph Public Network
     - Ceph Cluster Network

 ###Sample 1
-**Controller node** contains networks below:
+**Controller node** contains the networks listed below:

     - 172.169.32.0/21 # accessing internet.
     - 192.168.123.0/24